autoSteve/acMqtt/README.md

 - on=     Preferred value shown in HA for a 'bsensor' ON value (bsensor only)
 - off=    Preferred value shown in HA for a 'bsensor' OFF value (bsensor only)
 - Plus the keyword includeunits for measurement application values only, which appends the unit of measurement (for the measurement app the unit is read from CBus, not the unit= keyword).
 Caution: This will make the sensor value a string, probably breaking any automations in HA that might expect a number, so using measurement app values without includeunits is probably what you want to be doing unless just displaying a value, which should probably use the right class anyway...
+- Plus the keyword preset for fan_pct if both a percentage slider and a preset option are desired.

 Using lvl= for trigger control buttons is highly recommended.
 This will attempt to publish only certain levels, greatly improving discovery performance.
 If not specified the script will publish all levels having a tag.